ddtorremocha/openathon_viii_quarkus/lab-00/README.md

 Enter passphrase (empty for no passphrase):
 Enter same passphrase again:
 Your identification has been saved in /Users/josdev27/.ssh/id_rsa.
-Your public key has been saved in /Users/j.carrasco.galiano/.ssh/id_rsa.pub.
+Your public key has been saved in /Users/josdev27/.ssh/id_rsa.pub.
 The key fingerprint is:
-SHA256:CmQzDINAyM78bKm1ljFgVN3NMbttXmExnFaci5pkftk josdev27@pc
-The key's randomart image is:
 ...
 ```